How's Your Headliner?

 "How's Your Headliner?" is the fourteenth episode of the seventeenth season of the American television series RuPaul's Drag Race.
 It originally aired on April 4, 2025.
-The episode's main challenge has the top five contestants audition for a role in the Las Vegas residency RuPaul's Drag Race Live!
-Tracee Ellis Ross is a guest judge.
-Suzie Toot is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Sam Star.
+The episode's main challenge tasks the top five contestants with auditioning for a role in the Las Vegas residency RuPaul's Drag Race Live!
+American actress Tracee Ellis Ross is a guest judge.
+Jewels Sparkles wins the episode's main challenge.
+Suzie Toot is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Sam Star to "Love Child" (1968) by Diana Ross & the Supremes.